sarrietav-dev/braindump/content/main notes/Beneficios de usar bounded contexts.md

   - ddd
   - software
 ---
-Los beneficios de usar [[Bounded context]] son:
+The benefits of using [[Bounded context]] are:
-- Facilita la autonomía de los equipos al asignar un bounded context por equipo.
+- Facilitates team autonomy by assigning one bounded context per team.
-- Puede llegar a permitir despliegues independientes.
+- Can allow for independent deployments.
-- Reducen la carga cognitiva al solo tener que pensar en un significado por concepto a la vez.
+- Reduces cognitive load by only having to think about one meaning per concept at a time.
-- Ayuda a delimitar límites físicos al sistema como servidores, equipos de trabajo, repositorios de Git, etc.
+- Helps to delimit physical boundaries in the system such as servers, work teams, Git repositories, etc.

-# Referencias
+# References

 [[Learning Domain Driven Design]]